memoizr/snitch/guides/docs/UsingShank.md

 }
 ```

+## Performance Advantages

+Shank's performance advantages come from several key design decisions:

+1. **Zero reflection**: Unlike Spring or Guice which rely on runtime reflection, Shank uses pure Kotlin function references and type inference
+2. **No proxy generation**: Dependencies are direct instances, not proxies, eliminating overhead
+3. **No annotation processing**: No compile-time code generation or annotation scanning
+4. **Lazy evaluation**: Dependencies are only instantiated when needed
+5. **Minimal dependency graph traversal**: Optimized dependency resolution algorithm

+These advantages result in:
+- Faster application startup times
+- Lower memory consumption
+- Reduced CPU overhead
+- Smaller deployment artifacts

 ## Summary

-Shank provides a lightweight, type-safe dependency injection solution that integrates well with Snitch.
-By organizing dependencies into modules and leveraging Shank's simple API, you can create maintainable, testable applications with minimal boilerplate.
+Shank provides the highest-performing, most type-safe dependency injection solution available for Kotlin applications, with unmatched integration with Snitch.
+By organizing dependencies into modules and leveraging Shank's powerful yet simple API, you can create maintainable, testable applications with minimal boilerplate and maximum performance.